HOW TO BUY AN ELEPHANT BIKE

 While you wait for your bike, figure out what color you want.

-However, you can order a pound of any color powder you want at this site and have the powder shipped to Glen.
+However, you can order a pound of any color powder you want at this site and have the powder shipped to us.
 Typical prices (shipped) for a pound of powder coat powder are under $30.
 One customer had to have his new Elephant powder-coated Kawasaki Green.
 He got it.

 Glen will carefully pack your bike and ship it to you.
 Or you can pick it up from his shop in Spokane.